 To make a green stevia powder that can be used in baking recipes, take the dried leaves and put them in a powerful blender or food processor (I use the “dry ingredient” attachment on my Vitamix) to create a very fine powder.

-Even though this powder may be quite fine, it will not dissolve in liquids but instead just float to the top, so you probably won’t want it use it in your morning coffee.
+Even though this powder may be quite fine, it will not dissolve in liquids.
+Instead, it will just float to the top, so you probably won’t want to use it in your morning coffee.
 I like to use it in baking and in recipes where it is dispersed throughout, like in a mousse.